 \subsubsection{Real-World System}

-We next conduct experiments across two different physical systems whose characteristics and control requirements provide contrasting evaluation scenarios.
-The first is a pendulum system characterized by one state and one input, targeting the estimation of two unknown parameters.
-Further details on the trajectory generation methodology are provided in Section 4 of \citet{musavi2024identification}.
-In all experimental settings, the control input \( u_t \) is defined as the superposition of a deterministic policy and stochastic noise, i.e., $u_t = \pi(x_t) + \eta_t,$ where \( \pi(x_t) \) denotes the control policy evaluated at state \( x_t \) and \( \eta_t \) represents zero-mean i.i.d.\ noise.
-Here \( \eta_t \) is sampled from uniform distribution distribution to model bounded stochastic disturbances.
+We conduct experiments across two different physical systems.
+The pendulum system is characterized by one state and one input, targeting the estimation of two unknown parameters\footnote{Details on the trajectory generation method are in \cite [Section 4]{musavi2024identification}}.
+In all both experiments, the control input is defined as $u_t = \pi(x_t) + \eta_t,$ where \( \pi(x_t) \) denotes the control policy evaluated at state \( x_t \) and \( \eta_t \) represents zero-mean i.i.d.\ noise, sampled.
+Here \( \eta_t \) is sampled from a uniform distribution.

-For the pendulum, we have two nominal parameters: $A_0 = \tfrac{1}{l}$ and $B_0 = \tfrac{1}{ml^{2}}$.
-Here, \( m \) denotes the mass of the pendulum and \( l \) represents its length.
-Following the formulation of \citet{musavi2024identification}, we modified the trajectories by introducing the heterogeneity using the same procedure outlined in \eqref{eq:modify_A} and \eqref{eq:modify_B}.
+We have two nominal parameters: $A_0 = \tfrac{1}{l}$ and $B_0 = \tfrac{1}{ml^{2}}$ (\( m \) denotes the mass of the pendulum and \( l \) represents its length).
+Following the formulation of \cite{musavi2024identification}, we modified the trajectories by introducing the heterogeneity using the same procedure outlined in equations \eqref{eq:modify_A} and \eqref{eq:modify_B}.

-where $\alpha$ represents the angle of the rod relative to the vertical axis, $g$ is the gravity constant, $u$ is the torque input, and $w$ is the disturbance applied to this system.
-After discretization, the system dynamics can be rewritten in the structure of (\ref{eq:system}) with the feature vector consisting of expressions involving $\sin(\alpha)$ and $u$, all of which are analytic functions.
-The matrix of unknown parameters contains terms of the pendulum's mass and the rod's length.
-Each trajectory consists of $T=5$ time steps.